bbitarello/NCD-Statistics/scripts/README.md

 #**************************

-This directory contains three scripts:

-run_NCD1.r #runs NCD1

-run_NCD2.r #runs NCD2

-read_input_data.R #prepares SNp and FD data for being used by NCD1 and NCD2 functions.
+NCD_func.R #contains NCD1 and NCD2 functions.

+preamble.R #should be loaded upon starting R session.

+See README.md in the root directory.